Fava beans nutrition is noteworthy for its high vegetable-protein content and dopamine precursors.

 Either way living without dopamine is almost impossible.

-I have been unable to confirm or even suggest really that fava beans nutrition would help prevent Parkinson's disease.
-It is common sense that it would but sometimes our logic can be quite erroneous.
+I have been unable to confirm or even suggest really that fava beans nutrition would help prevent Parkinson's disease in humans; but it certainly has been shown in experimental mice.
+It is common sense that it would but it is yet to be conclusively proven; sometimes our logic can be quite erroneous.

-In any case eggs Parkinson's disease makes a wonderful breakfast; we have it daily for much of the year.
+In any case eggs Parkinson's disease makes a wonderful breakfast.
+We have it daily for much of the year; green beans in the growing season and then frozen or sprouted for the other months.

 There are many other reasons confirming that those who frequent fast food restaurants on a regular basis and those who eat processed meat full of nitrates are on the road, not paved with good intentions but destined to suffer from serious illnesses; one of them is Parkinson's Disease.